prathamgahlout/phsyberdome-dependency-scanner/README.md

 ## Build

-Build the jar package using Maven
+Build the jar package with Maven
 ```
 mvn -DskipTests package
 ```